Matt52/bayesian-testing/README.md

 ```

 ## Basic Usage
-The primary features are `BinaryDataTest` and `DeltaLognormalDataTest` classes.
+The primary features are `BinaryDataTest`, `NormalDataTest` and `DeltaLognormalDataTest` classes.

-In both cases, there are two methods to insert data:
+In all cases, there are two methods to insert data:
 - `add_variant_data` - adding raw data for a variant as a list of numbers (or numpy 1-D array)
-- `add_variant_data_agg` - adding aggregated variant data (this can be practical for large data as the aggregation can be done on a database level)
+- `add_variant_data_agg` - adding aggregated variant data (this can be practical for large data, as the
+aggregation can be done on a database level)

-To get the results of the test, simply call method `evaluate`, or `probabs_of_being_best` for returning just the probabilities.
+To get the results of the test, simply call method `evaluate`, or `probabs_of_being_best`
+for returning just the probabilities.

 Probabilities of being best are approximated using simulations.
 Hence `evaluate` can return slightly different
 values for different runs.
 To stabilize it, you can set `sim_count` parameter of `evaluate` to higher value